& Cleveland SRA League Rules 2018

 d) Points system: Teams shall score one point for each individual game won.
 The winning team will score an additional four bonus points for a win.

 i) Example: A v B 3-2, 2-3, 3-1, 0-3, 3-0.

 ii) A 11 points + 4 points = 15 points

 iii) B 9 points + 0 points = 9 points

 e) The bonus points will only awarded when teams consist of 5 eligible players.

-All matches shall be marked/refereed and the organisation of suitable officials is the responsibility of the home team captain.
+f) All matches shall be marked/refereed and the organisation of suitable officials is the responsibility of the home team captain.
 Both captains shall agree results and scores after the match.
 The winning team captain is responsible for submitting the results to Leaguemaster.
 A maximum of 24 hours will be allowed from the time of the game being played and the score being submitted.
 If this time is exceeded the winning team will receive a 2 point penalty.

 g) The Dunlop Double Yellow dot squash ball will be used unless both Captains agree to an alternative Dunlop squash ball.